 In addition to the builtin mechanisms to create and manage code environments (ie, virtualenv for Python and custom mechanism for R), you can choose to use Conda.

-Conda is a packages management system which provides both Python and R packages.
+Conda is a third-party packages management system which provides both Python and R packages.

 You need to install miniconda or anaconda.
 The “conda” binary should be in the PATH of DSS.

 Using Conda environments¶

 To use Conda for an environment instead of the builtin mechanisms, check the “Use conda” checkbox when creating the environment.

 When managing the packages of a Conda-based environment, you actually need to manage two lists of packages:

 - The list of Conda packages